 To B or not to B: That ESTA Question

 The US Visa Waiver Program isn't what it used to be.
-With the implementation of the ‘‘Visa Waiver Program Improvement and Terrorist Travel Prevention Act of 2015 (passed in December), the US Government has signalled a preference for visa-based travel over visa-free travel in the name of security.
+Since the implementation of the ‘‘Visa Waiver Program Improvement and Terrorist Travel Prevention Act of 2015 (passed in December), the US Government has signaled a preference for visa-based travel over visa-free travel in the name of security.
 This should come as no surprise.

 Have you ever been arrested?